Janmielou/ethno_ai_chatbot/README.md

-# Arcana Herbarium – Mindanao Ethnomedicinal Plant Chatbot
+# Mindanao Ethnomedicinal Plant Chatbot

 A local, console-based chatbot that answers questions about ethnomedicinal plants recorded in Mindanao, Philippines.
 The chatbot only uses the **CSV dataset** as its source of truth and refuses to guess outside the dataset.